-We encourage people to talk with loved ones about their wishes and to commit these to paper.
+We encourage people to talk with loved ones about their wishes and to write them down.
 Once done they can be put aside until needed.
 It saves much doubt and sometimes heartache for family members later.

 St. Michael's also offers memorial services and services of thanksgiving for a loved one if that is preferred.
-The Vicar, churchwardens and PCC are happy for the nave area of the church to be used by people of other faiths for funeral related gatherings.
+The PCC is happy for the nave area of the church to be used by people of other faiths for funeral-related gatherings.

-Members of the clergy team will conduct funerals at local crematoria if the church building is not required.
+Members of the clergy team will conduct funerals at a local crematorium if the church building is not required.

-Afterward, ashes may be interred in our Memorial garden.
-See a separate page for details of this aspect.
+Afterwards, ashes may be interred in our Memorial garden.
+See the separate page for details.

-Each year we remember those who have died at a special service at All Souls during November when you will be invited to return and as a part of the service to light a candle.
+Each year we remember those who have died at a special service for All Souls during November, when you will be invited to return and, as a part of the service, to light a candle.

 In 2022 funeral fees are approximately £500.00.
 A service for the Burial of Ashes is £232.00